 In 2009, with two of my sons in college and my youngest son in high school, I decided to look toward the future and rekindle my passion for landscape photography.
 I bought a DSLR and talked my eldest son into skipping some classes and going with me for a week to Yosemite and the Eastern Sierra.
 My roles at work were analytical-oriented and often stressful, so making landscape photographs helped me to both develop my creative self and improve my physical and mental well-being.
 For the next dozen years, I made two to four photography trips a year.

-Since October 2021, I’ve been excited and grateful to be able to focus full time on landscape and nature photography.
+Since October 2021, I’ve been able to spend more time on landscape and nature photography.
 I look forward to making and sharing more photographs to inspire others to get outside, be creative, improve their physical and mental well-being, and help protect the locations photographed.

 Prioritize the well-being of nature over photography.